Theorem

 Corollary

-The fact that any such sequence is infinite implies (by the Fundamental theorem of arithmetic) the infinitude of primes.
+The fact that any such sequence is infinite implies (by the Fundamental theorem of arithmetic) the infinitude of ways of proving the infinitude of primes.

 Example